jfparie/jfparie.github.io/content/en/articles-opinion/_index.md

 {{<banner img="/images/articles-opinions/20210720 Volkskrant.png" >}}
 **Op-ed Volkskrant**

-Be careful, if we aim to have public algorithms that are free from discrimination [[link](https://www.volkskrant.nl/columns-opinie/opinie-even-opletten-als-we-bij-de-overheid-algoritmen-zonder-discriminatie-willen~bad6aeca/?referrer=https%3A%2F%2Fjfparie.github.io%2F)]
+'Be careful, if we aim to have public algorithms that are free from discrimination' [[link](https://www.volkskrant.nl/columns-opinie/opinie-even-opletten-als-we-bij-de-overheid-algoritmen-zonder-discriminatie-willen~bad6aeca/?referrer=https%3A%2F%2Fjfparie.github.io%2F)]

 20-07-2021
 {{</banner>}}